trishutiwari/xget/README.md

 REQUIREMENTS:

-	1) A valid SSL certificate that should be named "cert.pem" with a key called "key.pem".
-The default certificate is self-signed, which will not be enough to monitor SSL traffic.

 	2) The program is currently platform dependent, and will only run on linux distributions.
 This will be changed in the future.

 FUNCTIONING: